 Give her time.

-Give her what she needs so she could, potentially, give him what he wants.
+Give her what she needed so she could, potentially, give him what he wanted.

 I hate this bloody waiting game.